ajibigad/codebot/README.md

 - **Repository Cloning**: Each task clones the repository into a fresh workspace, which may be slow for large repositories with extensive history
 - **GitHub Identity**: Comments and PRs are created using your Personal Access Token, so they appear under your GitHub account rather than as a bot user.
 For production use, we should consider creating a GitHub App for proper bot identity

+## Future Plans
+- Slack support: Assign a task to codebot from slack
+- Jira support: Assign a jira ticket to codebot
+- Git worktrees for large repositories

 ## Contributing

 Contributions are welcome!
 Here's how to get started: